Can Future Observation of the Living Partner Post-tag the Past Decayed State in Entangled Neutral K-Mesons ?: Introduction

-In the following we analyze the information transfer from past to future, i.e. which is the state before the second decay at $t_2$, from the observation of the first decay channel at $t_1$.
-Then we infer the information transfer from future to past, i.e. which is the state before the first decay at $t_1$, from the observation of the second decay channel at $t_2$.
-We identify the decoherence region in $\Delta t$ in which the surviving correlation tells us \kln at $t_2$ and \ksn at $t_1$, providing the unique way to tag a $K_S$ experimentally.
+In the following, first we analyze the correlation from past to future, i.e. which is the state before the second decay at $t_2$, from the observation of the first decay channel at $t_1$.
+Then we infer the correlation from future to past, i.e. which is the state before the first decay at $t_1$, from the observation of the second decay channel at $t_2$.
+We identify the decoherence region in $\Delta t$ in which the surviving correlation tells us \kln at $t_2$ and \ksn at $t_1$, providing the unique way to tag a \ksn experimentally.
 We summarize the results presenting some final remarks and our conclusion.